kenkenen/finteck/ophunt-func/README.md

 # ophunt-func

 PowerShell Azure Function for **ophunt**, running locally with [Azurite](https://github.com/Azure/Azurite) as the Azure Storage emulator.
-This project lets you expose your `pull_data.ps1` script through an HTTP endpoint for local development.
+This project lets you expose the `pull_data.ps1` script through an HTTP endpoint for local development.

 ---